Netflix/pollyjs/docs/configuration.md

 _Type_: `Boolean`
 _Default_: `false`

+If `false`, Polly will throw when attempting to persist any failed requests.
-By default, Polly does not persist if there were requests that failed during recording.
-A failed request is defined when it's response statusCode is < 200 or >= 300.
+A failed request is defined when it's response status code that is `< 200` or `≥ 300`.

 __Example__